vaib-ios/Crypto-Coins/CryptpoCoin/README.md

 ## ⚠️ Notes / Trade-offs

-- CoinGecko free API has strict rate limits
+- CoinGecko free API has strict rate limits; the app surfaces clear error states with retry support
-  → Fallback data is used when the limit is exceeded
 - Charts and advanced visualizations were intentionally excluded to keep the scope focused
 - UI animations are minimal to avoid unnecessary complexity